Transform Meta Info

 |Display Name||Verify email address exists [SMTP]|

-|Short Description||This transform simply connects to the relevant mail server and checks to see if the email address exists.
-The results are passed back in the same entity - as a label.|
+|Short Description||This Transform simply connects to the relevant mail server and checks to see if the email address exists.
+The results are passed back in the same Entity - as a label.|

-This transform verifies that an email address really exists.
+This Transform verifies that an email address really exists.

-The transform does not return new entities as a result - it returns the same entity but it adds a label to the supplied email address indicating if it could verify it.
+The Transform does not return new Entities as a result - it returns the same Entity but it adds a label to the supplied email address indicating if it could verify it.
 Note that not all mail servers allow you to verify addresses in this way.
-Because this transform transacts with the mail server (and this is not considered very passive) this transform contains a disclaimer that explains the situation.
+Because this Transform transacts with the mail server (and this is not considered very passive) this Transform contains a disclaimer that explains the situation.

 Typical Use Case

 We can paste in the URL for Linode's contact page.
 It will be automatically recognised as a URL entity by Maltego.
-From the URL we can find email addreses.
+From the URL we can find email addresses.
 Using the "Verify email address exists" transform we can check if the returned email address is valid.